usetrmnl/trmnlp/README.md

 When the strategy is "polling", the specified URL will be fetched once, when the server starts.

-When the strategy is "webhook", you can POST payloads to the `/webhook` endpoint.
+When the strategy is "webhook", payloads can be POSTed to the `/webhook` endpoint.
 They are saved to `tmp/data.json` for future renders.

 ## `config.toml` Reference